houseabsolute/precious/README.md

 ### Referencing the Project Root

-For tools that may be run from a subdirectory, you may need to specify config files in terms of the project root.
+For tools that can be run from a subdirectory, you may need to specify config files in terms of the project root.
 You can do this by using the string `$PRECIOUS_ROOT` in any element of the `cmd` configuration key.
 So for example you might write something like this: